PyVRP/VRPLIB/README.md

 # Installation

-This library works with Python 3.7+ and be installed using
+This library works with Python 3.7+.

 ```shell
 pip install pycvrplib